-Grrooowwwl!!
-Rrrummmbbllle!!
-Well, hells bells!
-A bunch of very talented people trying to destroy their music?
-Freight train gone astray?
-Drummer had too much energy drink?
-Fiddler out of control??
-WTF!!
-But – to my own amusement – I do like it, harsh vocals and all.
-Origins from Eluveitie is good stuff, make no mistake.
+Whoa, the earthy metallists are on the loose.
+But, do we really have a bunch of very talented people trying to destroy their music?
+Might there be some mighty freight train gone astray?
+The drummer with too much energy drink?
+Fiddler out of control?
+But – to my amusement and against my grain – I do like it, harsh vocals of Chrigel Glanzmann and all.

 But then why are the various intros and outros in some sort of Swiss German tainted Scottish dialect?
-Good grief, folks!
 This just sounds terrible – like Braveheart on a friggin’ bad day.
-Next thing we know, you ARE going to paint your faces blue, yelling freedom at every occasion.
-This space should be used for some more refreshing music.
-But back to Origins, the album: Skipping the intro (no doubt there…), the first song hits hard with The Nameless, taking the tune of the intro through it as a ‘fil rouge’.
-So at least some good came out of it the dire beginnings.
+Next thing we know, the folks over at Eluveitie ARE going to paint your faces blue, yelling freedom on every occasion.
+As we opined on other records already, this is a waste of space that could be put to better use by some more – music.
+But back to Origins, the record.

+The first real song hits hard with The Nameless.
+This track takes its cues gamely from that monologue at the beginning.
+So, at least some good came out of that.
 I do like the powerful From Darkness and Celtos.
-Both very well structured and executed.
-Good job!
+Both are expertly structured and executed.

-King reigns supreme on Origins.
+King reigns supreme.
 This track is definitely the centerpiece, melodic and harsh at the same time.
 Hot and cold, just the way I would expect it from this group of merry men and women.